informalsystems/snapchain-e2e/e2e/README.md

 5. Before creating the remote nodes, the Docker image should exist locally.
 Build it with:
     ```sh
-    make build
+    make remote-build
     ```
-    This command creates an image with the tag `snapchain-node`.
+    This command creates an image with the tag `snapchain-node` and it may take a rather long time to compile.

 ### Run the testnet